-Indian Blue Pied Type of mutation:
+The Indian Blue Pied Type of mutation

-Indian Blue Pied Peacock Coloration:
+Indian Blue Pied Peacock Colouration

-Indian Blue Pied Peahen Coloration:
+Indian Blue Pied Peahen Colouration

-Do Indian Blue Pied Peafowl breed true?:
+Do Indian Blue Pied Peafowl breed true?